 Everyone may wish to be something like a doctor, an artist, engineer, dancer, etc. But only a handful will remain on it for weeks, months, years, and decades to see it come to fruition.

-We all have brilliant ideas and intellectual capacity to implement these ideas.
+We all have brilliant ideas and the intellectual capacity to implement these ideas.
 But after a few years into a project, many will give up.
 When the journey starts going uphill, many will resign.

 But how can you keep going when everything seems not to be working in your favor?